 On the basis of pliability: Aluminum is a more flexible and pliable metal than copper.
-You can easily bend aluminum into a lot of shapes and size rather than copper.
+You can easily bend aluminum into a lot of shapes and sizes rather than copper.
 The process is quite easy for the manufacturers while casting aluminum into condenser coils.
 Hence, they choose aluminum over copper as more efforts are required to bend copper which enhances the labor cost more, thereby, making the whole manufacturing process expensive.

 On the basis of reliability and strength: Copper is a much stronger metal and can be easily repaired than aluminum.
-Most of the times when an aluminum condenser gets damage, it cannot be fixed; you need to replace it with a new unit immediately.
+Most of the time when an aluminum condenser gets damage, it cannot be fixed; you need to replace it with a new unit immediately.
 However, in the case of copper condensers, you can repair them easily.
 Hence, it requires less replacement.

-On the basis of durability and long-term companionship: The copper condenser is durable enough that it can last for more than 5-years while aluminum condenser is only last for 2-3 years.
+On the basis of durability and long-term companionship: The copper condenser is durable enough that it can last for more than 5-years while the aluminum condenser is only lasted for 2-3 years.
 Furthermore, copper condenser decreases the cost per year cost of the electric equipment, whether it is used in an air conditioner or refrigerator.

 These are some differences between both types of condensers.
-We hope that it will help you to take the right decision.
+We hope that it will help you to make the right decision.
 Now you are aware of the advantages and disadvantages of a copper condenser, differences between these two, it is up to you which one you will buy.